-1. Turn the breaker to the spa OFF.
+- Turn the breaker to the spa OFF.
 DRAIN YOUR SPA.
 Note: If you are only replacing the UV bulb then the spa does not have to be drained.
-You will need to drain it if you are replacing or cleaning the quartz tube.

-Once the UV bulb has cooled off remove the CLEARRAY System enclosure cover (2) by removing the four screws (1).
+You will need to drain it if you are replacing or cleaning the guartz tube. - Once the UV bulb has cooled off remove the 2.
+CLEARRAY System enclosure cover (9) and gasket (8) by removing the four screws (10).
 This will expose the UV bulb and connections, Figure 2.